scothew/eagleEye/README.md

 An supervised approach using XGBoost and a Linear Learner model.
 Hyperparameter tuning would be used in order to tune the model further.
 Identify / predict based on any input transaction whether it is classified as fraud or not fraud.

+# Data Cleanup
+Fraudlent transactions are only happening on CASH_OUT and TRANSFER Consider skipping / dropping PAYMENT

+Dropping these fields as they don't contain data that will help the model
+- nameOrig
+- nameDest
+- isFlaggedFraud might not be accurate - consider making a new column for >$200K

+Overwriting the TYPE column with numeric values TRANSFER = 0
+  CASH_OUT = 1
+  PAYMENT = 2

 # End Goal
 The goal is to predict fraudulent transactions.